StellarsJayNorthwest/wildjays-art/_posts/2021-09-10-annette-lake.md

 {: style="text-align:center"}
 ![Waterfalls]({{ site.baseurl }}/assets/2021/09/NZ7_3300-1-777x1024.jpg){: .centered width="400px"}

 In less than a mile, we cross over the Iron Horse Trail and enter a cathedralic, old-growth forest.
 Mushrooms cling to trees and bloom out of fallen logs.
 We can hear the rush of wind and glimpse puzzle pieces of sky through the canopy of leaves.
-Along the trail, we marvel at this ingenious feat of trail-crafting: a massive fallen tree has been repurposed as a bridge with hand-crafted steps running the full length of trunk.</p>
+Along the trail, we marvel at this ingenious feat of trail-crafting: a massive fallen tree has been repurposed as a bridge with hand-crafted steps running the full length of trunk.

 {: style="text-align:center"}
 ![Log bridge]({{ site.baseurl }}/assets/2021/09/NZ7_3309-1024x749.jpg){: .centered width="400px"}